CentroidCNC/CentroidAPI_VBnet_PowerFeed/README.md

 # Warning: Axis Movement

 This application moves the X Axis the amount specified.
-While testing, please be aware that you machine may move if developing on your CNCPC.
+While testing, please be aware that your machine may move if you are developing on your CNCPC (The PC connected to the Acorn/AcornSix/Hickory/Allin1DC/Oak CNC Control Board).